The Rothschild Family

 But why didn’t our father understand that it was actually now time for us to leave everything and to do the same as Dr. Feuchtwanger, move to Israel?
 For years he’d been strongly supporting such an initiative, why did he then not take this step?
 I can’t find any real answer to this question.
 Possibly our grandmothers played a role, he couldn’t imagine leaving them behind.
 He was their closest relative.
 And without our mother, how could he have assumed responsibility for them?
 Although several Jewish families from Gunzenhausen who were in the same situation took the decision to leave everything behind and emigrate to Israel.

-Dr Karl Rothschild opened his new medical office at Tierschstrasse 19.
+Dr Karl Rothschild opened his new medical office at Tierschstrasse 19 in Munich.

 A year later on November 7th the family already registered their intention to move to Munich.
 Dr. Rothschild opened his new medical office at Tierschstrasse 19.